777arc/textbook/content/digital_modulation.rst

    :target: ../_images/fsk.svg
    :alt: Example of Frequency Shift Keying (FSK), specifically 4FSK

 If you use FSK, you must ask a critical question: What should the spacing between frequencies be?
 We often denote this spacing as :math:`\Delta f` in Hz.
-We want to avoid overlap in the frequency domain, so :math:`\Delta f` must be large enough.
+We want to avoid overlap in the frequency domain so that the receiver knows which frequency a given symbol used, so :math:`\Delta f` must be large enough.
 The width of each carrier in frequency is a function of our symbol rate.
 More symbols per second means shorter symbols, which means wider bandwidth (recall the inverse relationship between time and frequency scaling).
 The faster we transmit symbols, the wider each carrier will get, and consequently the larger we have to make :math:`\Delta f` to avoid overlapping carriers.
 We won't go into any more details about the design of FSK in this textbook.

 IQ plots can't be used to show different frequencies.
 They show magnitude and phase.
 While it is possible to show FSK in the time domain, any more than 2 frequencies makes it difficult to distinguish between symbols: